p18e3/Do-it-Right-EF_ChangeLog/README.md

 ## Implementation

 To achieve this goal, we have to extend our `DbContext` instance and take advantage of the open design of `DbContext`.
-This enables us to override the virtual `SaveChanges()` and `SaveChangesAsync()` members of our database context and place extension logic before committing the changes to the database.
+This enables us to override the virtual `SaveChanges()` and `SaveChangesAsync()` members of our specific database context and place extension logic before committing the changes to the database.

+To make our context aware of the database changes, we use the `ChangeTracker` of Entity Framework, that enables us to query over the so-called `DbEntityEntries` which represent the entities that have been modified with the required metadata represented by the `EntityState` enum.
+The term modified means in this case, that one of the following operations was executed on an entity:

+* Added,
+* Modified,
+* Deleted,
+* Detached,
+* Unchanged.

+In the given scenario, we are only interested the CUD-Operations of the `EntityStates` enum.